 What’s the inspiration behind this book?
 Jojo Moyes discovered the story of the packhorse librarians of Kentucky in a Smithsonian magazine with a series of pictures of women on horseback.
 She was so inspired by these women, as they were so determined even against the uneven countryside.
 Jojo Moyes incredible intrust takes her to write about them, but she also wanted to be one of them.

 The main character Alice Wright Van Cleve, is the main character, even though it follows the story of Beth, Izzy, and Margery, who ends up being Alice’s best friend.
 The story goes around Alice and Marjorie and their friendship and all these women.
-Also shows you what these women had done to deliver books in the hills of Kentucky.
+The story also depicts what these women had done to deliver books in the hills of Kentucky.

-Summary of the Book The Giver of Stars by Jojo Moyes
+Book Summary: The Giver of Stars by Jojo Moyes

 The story starts in the 1930s.
 Alice Wright decided to move from England after marrying a handsome American named Bennett Van Cleave, son of the local mill owner.
 She landed in a small Kentucky town in the middle of the great depression, living under the same roof with her dominating father-in-law.
 But her life in America is not as good as she once had imagined.